austinrosh/austinrosh.github.io/_posts/project-posts/2023-09-06-smart-antenna-systems.md

 ![Switched and Adaptive](switched_vs_adaptive.png){: width="450" height="4000" }
 _**Figure 3** - Switched-beam and adaptive array schemes [^balanis]._

 ### Adaptive Antenna Arrays
 Adaptive antenna arrays are superior in performance to switched beam systems, however their design and implementation is much more complex.
 That being said, the increases in capacity, range, and SINR to neighboring cells maks it worth the extra development.
 Since adaptive antenna arrays control the radiation pattern specific to a given coverage area, they provide a much greater capacity improvement over switched beam architectures.
 Additionally, adaptive arrays improve wiresless system and adjacent frequency coexistence by the use of dynamic pattern nulls placed on interfering signals.

 Fig. 4 below provides a simplified block diagram of an adaptive array system consisting of $M$ antenna paths and a central DSP unit which is controlling the weights $w_{\text{M}}$ (amplitudes/phases) as a function of the computed DOA extracted from the baseband signal information sampled and sent by the analog-to-digital converter (A/D).
-The system

 ![Adaptive Array](adaptive_array_simple.png){: width="450" height="4000" }
 _**Figure 4** - Switched-beam and adaptive array schemes [^balanis]._